-Restoration of Gulf of Mexico natural gas production to pre-Katrina levels is expected to take a fairly long period of time, lasting through the end of the year and into 2006, Interior Secretary Gale Norton said last week.
+Recovery and restoration of the Gulf of Mexico natural gas production to the pre-Katrina and pre-Rita levels is expected to take a fairly long period of time, lasting through the end of the year and into 2006, Interior Secretary Gale Norton said Tuesday.

-The pace of returning of Gulf gas production after Katrina hit was similar to what was seen after Hurricane Ivan, which struck the Gulf Coast in September 2004, but the industry is seeing a "much slower response" in the wake of Hurricane Rita, Norton said during a press briefing at the National Press Club in Washington, DC, last Tuesday.
-"It's not coming back in the same quick fashion that we saw from Ivan and Katrina."
+The return of Gulf gas production post-Katrina followed the same path as seen after Hurricane Ivan, which struck the Gulf coast in September 2004, but the industry is seeing a “much slower response” in the wake of Hurricane Rita, she said during a press briefing at the National Press Club in Washington, DC.
+“It’s not coming back in the same quick fashion that we saw from Ivan and Katrina.”

 About six weeks after Ivan last year, Norton noted that less than 10% of the Gulf oil and gas production remained offline.
-But production is just edging up after the back-to-back hurricanes.
+But production is just edging up after the latest back-to-back hurricanes.
+An estimated 72% (7.2 Bcf/d) of the gas production in the Gulf of Mexico still is shut in, along with 90% of the Gulf oil production (1,349,617 bbls/d).
+An estimated 342 platforms, or 42% of Gulf platforms, and 17 rigs remain evacuated.

-Norton attributed the slower recovery following Rita and Katrina to the fact that platform workers were personally affected by the twin storms (many lost their own homes); disruptions occurred to Gulf ports; onshore oil terminals and natural gas processing facilities sustained heavy damages; and drilling rigs were ripped from their moorings and dragged along the sea floor, potentially damaging pipelines.
-"We...need to see more checking of pipelines before those are restored," she said.
+Norton attributed the slow recovery response to the fact that platform workers were affected by the twin storms (lost their homes); disruptions occurred to Gulf ports; onshore oil terminals and natural gas processing facilities sustained heavy damages; and drilling rigs were ripped from their anchor moorings and dragged along the sea floor, potentially damaging pipelines.
+“We…need to see more checking of pipelines before those are restored,” she said.

-Although assessments of damage to offshore pipelines have been slow, Johnnie Burton, director of MMS, noted there was more damage caused to underwater pipelines by Ivan last year than by Katrina and Rita combined.
-A total of 44 pipelines were damaged by Rita and Katrina compared to 102 by Ivan.
+Although assessments of damage to offshore pipelines have been slow, Johnnie Burton, director of Interior’s MMS, said there was more damage caused to underwater pipelines by Ivan last year than by Katrina and Rita combined.

 The “most significant” factor keeping offshore gas production offline is the damage to onshore gas processing facilities, Norton said.
 She estimates it will take several months for these facilities to be fully restored to service.
 In the meantime, Gulf gas production is bottled up.
 Following Katrina, the MMS said about 35% of the offshore gas production was shut in because of the damage to onshore processing facilities and pipelines.

-The Department of Energy last Thursday reported that 20 gas processing plants in Texas, Louisiana and Mississippi remain shuttered either for lack of power, gas supplies or damage to the facilities themselves.
-Eleven of the plants with a total capacity of about 7.7 Bcf/d were shut down due to damage.
-The remaining nine plants, representing about 5.4 Bcf/d of capacity, were out of service due to power outages or other external factors.
+The Department of Energy on Tuesday reported 21 gas processing plants in Texas, Louisiana and Mississippi remain shuttered either for lack of power, gas supplies or damage to the facilities themselves.
+DOE also reported 23 pipelines were damaged during Rita and 21 during Katrina, compared with 102 during Hurricane Ivan in September 2004.
+Ten of the plants with a total capacity of 5.4 Bcf/d lack power or gas supplies, and 11 of the plants with capacity of 7.7 Bcf/d are inactive because of damages.

-Norton said mostly older platforms were destroyed by Katrina and Rita.
-These "were not significant producers," accounting for just seven-tenths of one percent of the Gulf of Mexico gas production and 1.5% of the Gulf's oil output.
-These platforms were "end-of-life" producers, Norton said, adding that she doesn't expect most to be rebuilt.
-The majority of them were constructed prior to the agency upgrading its design standards for platforms in 1988.
+Norton said a total of 108 older platforms were destroyed by Katrina and Rita, but she added these “were not significant producers,” accounting for just seven-tenths of one percent of the Gulf of Mexico gas production and 1.5% of the Gulf’s oil output.
+These platforms were “end-of-life” producers, Norton said, adding that she doesn’t expect most to be rebuilt.
+The majority of them were constructed prior to the agency upgrading its standards for platforms in 1988.

-Only one platform that was built using the 1988 standards, Chevron Corp.'s Typhoon platform, was destroyed during the recent hurricane activity, Norton said.
+Only one platform that was built using the 1988 standards, Chevron Corp.’s Typhoon platform, was destroyed and four were severely damaged in the recent hurricane activity, Norton said.
 The Department of Interior suspects that a rig ripped from its moorings collided with Typhoon, causing the extensive damage.
-Not one of the platforms in the Gulf was capsized during the hurricanes, said MMS' Burton, so "common sense tells us that something else...happened" to cause the damage.
+Not one of the platforms in the Gulf was capsized during the hurricanes, said MMS’ Burton, so “common sense tells us that something else…happened” to cause the damage.

-Approximately 53 platforms sustained significant damage during the hurricanes, of which four were major platforms, according to Norton.
-She noted that repairs currently are under way on the four major platforms, with production expected to resume in a couple of months.
+A total of 50 platforms sustained significant damage during the hurricanes, of which four were major platforms, according to Norton.
+She noted that repairs currently are under way on the four platforms, with production expected to resume in a couple of months.
+Five offshore rigs were destroyed, while 19 were damaged.

-She reported that 19 mobile offshore drilling rigs were torn from their anchor moorings and set adrift, creating a "collision risk" to other platforms and pipelines along the ocean floor.
-Norton said the Interior Department has been studying the problem with the mooring systems of Mobile Offshore Drilling Units, following Ivan last year.
-Norton said she has called a Nov.
-17 conference for industry executives and regulators to come together in Washington, DC to address the issue.
+She reported that 19 mobile offshore drilling rigs were torn from their anchor moorings and created a “collision risk” to other platforms and pipelines along the ocean floor.
+Norton said the Interior Department has been studying the problem with the mooring systems of Mobile Offshore Drilling Units (MODUs), following Ivan last year.
+Norton said she has called a conference for Nov.
+17 for industry executives and regulators to come together in Washington, DC to address the issue.

 The MMS also has undertaken several actions to ease the process of returning domestic energy resources, including expediting the review of requests for temporary barging of oil or flaring of small amounts of natural gas; expediting the approval process for pipeline repairs; waiving cost recovery fees until January 2006; and maintaining continuous operations in the Gulf area despite evacuation and relocation of the MMS New Orleans office and damage to district offices.